 A disorder that involves having too much body fat, which increases the risk of health problems.

 Excessive thoughts (obsessions) that lead to repetitive behaviors (compulsions).

 A severe headache that begins at the back of the neck and spreads upward.

-Inflammation of a small sac of fluid (olecranon bursa) on the tip of the elbow.
+Inflammation or irritation of a small sac of fluid, known as the olecranon bursa, on the tip of the elbow.